kwebio/kweb-docs/state.rst

 ------------------------

 If you check the type of *counterDoubled*, you'll notice that it's a *KVal* rather than a *KVar*.
-The difference is that *KVal*'s values may not be modified directly, so this won't be permitted:
+The difference is that `KVal <https://jitpack.io/com/github/kwebio/core/0.3.14/javadoc/io.kweb.state/-k-val/index.html>`_'s values may not be modified directly, so this won't be permitted:

 .. code-block:: kotlin

     counterDoubled.value = 20 // <--- This won't compile

-The *KVar* class has a second *.map()* function that takes a *ReversableFunction* implementation which will produce a KVar which can be modified, and these modifications will propagate back to the original KVar.
+The *KVar* class has a second
+`map() <https://jitpack.io/com/github/kwebio/core/0.3.14/javadoc/io.kweb.state/-k-var/map.html>`_ function that takes a *ReversableFunction* implementation which will produce a KVar which can be modified, and these modifications will propagate back to the original KVar.

 You shouldn't need this very often, but here is an example: